 Adobe's product team wasn't alone in dealing with authentication issues.
 By late 2014, the small internal IT team at Adobe was supporting some 300 cloud applications with an open-source single-sign-on solution they built themselves.
 That year, the company decided to deploy Microsoft Office 365 to all 13,500 Adobe employees - moving email, calendaring, and Sharepoint tools to the cloud.
 The old identity management platform, with its occasional quirks and outages, wasn't going to cut it.

 Fortunately, says Den Jones, senior manager of IT services, it was around this time that the team was introduced to Okta.
-Working with an outside vendor made sense - one focused on securing and authenticating apps in the cloud, rather than on building brilliant expressive design tools.
+Working with an outside vendor made sense - one focused on securing and

 (continued)